Bladder1049/Osint-on-China/_articles/osint-legality-and-ethics-and-the-case-of-china-fri-oct-28-2022-11-19-36-gmt-0000-coordinated-universal-time.md

   The general rule for starting an ethical OSINT investigation is to consolidate reasonable justification first.
 Still, there are some rules that we strictly follow:

-  * you should not access another user's account.
+  \-you should not access another user's account.

-  * you should not impersonate another person and hide behind a false identity to engage a topic in discussion or entice them to share information.
+  \-you should not impersonate another person and hide behind a false identity to engage a topic in discussion or entice them to share information.

-  * you should not access material that is password-protected or requires any other form of login or private credential unless such material is acquired from leaked or breached sources.
+  \-you should not access material that is password-protected or requires any other form of login or private credential unless such material is acquired from leaked or breached sources.

   ### Scenarios- Criminal Activities, Foreign Targets, and Average Joe.